gvisoc/gvisoc.github.io/_posts/2020-04-26-Lenovo ThinkPad T490s - a Battery Review under Linux.md

 At that moment I left it alone, powered on and with the lid closed, and I just did other things.
 I suppose that you can use the laptop normally, though.

 # The Measures
 I set up the brightness to 25% (comfortable for dark themes), connected my headset, and went on a battery ride.
 What I did was run some scenarios for a number of minutes (2 to 5) in order to stabilize the measures by getting to a sort of "permanent regime", and then check the power drain with `sudo powertop` in a terminal.
-With that drainage masured in watts, I did some basic arithmetics with the battery total capacity (57 W nominal).
+With that drainage measured in Watts, I did some basic arithmetic with the battery total capacity (57 W nominal).

 This ThinkPad has the following power behaviour on a battery: